tr3kl0v/stop-sauron/README.md

 ## Usage

-Use at your own risk, but know I'm using it quite often.
+Use at your own risk, but know I'm continuously using it on daily basis.

 Make the script executable: